Wodonga Raiders Football Club: Origins

 Before the 1940 season Kergunyah went into recess due to a lack of number because of the ongoing War, they continued to be in a state of recess until the 1944 post season.
 The club was re-activated during the 1945 pre-season, they continued to be based in the small township of Kergunyah, Victoria and chose to "Red and White colours" for its playing jumpers.
-They re-joined the Yackandandah Football League (formally known by "Yackandandah Football Association") for the 1945 season.
-They competed in the league until 1952 when they decide to leave Yackandandah Football League in favor of joining the neighbouring Tallangatta And District Football League, and within just three short year the "Yackandandah Football League" had folded due to lack of clubs.
-The club was an early powerhouse in its new league, becoming the first club to achieve a three-peat of premierships (1955-1956-1957), a record only equaled by Mitta United (1959-1960-1961).
-However by the early 1970s the club was in trouble, starved for on field success combined with not having very good facilities and with most players & club people residing in the Wodonga area.
+They re-joined the Yackandandah & District Football League (formally known by "Yackandandah & District Football Association") for the 1945 season.

+Kergunyah competed in the Yackandandah & District Football League until 1951.
+The club went into recess in 1952, prior to joining the neighbouring Tallangatta & District Football League in 1953.

+The in 1954 the Yackandandah & District Football League folded due to lack of clubs.

+Kergunyah was an early powerhouse in the Tallangatta & District Football League, becoming the first club to achieve a three-peat of premierships (1955–1956–1957), a record only equaled by Mitta United (1959–1960–1961).
+However, by the early 1970s the club was in trouble, starved for on field success combined with not having very good facilities and with most players & club people residing in the Wodonga area.
 The tough decision was made following the 1975 season to disband the Kergunyah Football Club.

 Kergunyah's three-peat record for most consecutive senior TDFL flags stood for 50-years before being beaten by Mitta United when they achieved the impressive feat of winning four consecutive senior TDFL flags (2004-2005-2006-2007).